top of page

 Our goal:

-Our aim is to aid the development of a strategy for efficient monitoring and control of invasive alien species in the canton of Bern.
+To develop a strategy for efficient monitoring and control of invasive non-native species in the Canton of Bern.

 In a nutshell:

-Invasive alien species, also referred to as “neobiota”, can be plants or animals.
-They primarily make it into Switzerland as a result of global trade.
-Climate change enables neobiota to take root far away from their places of origin.
-Neobiota can displace native species, destabilize infrastructure, and hinder agricultural production or forestry.
+Invasive non-native species can be either plants or animals.
+They inadvertently make it into Switzerland mainly as a result of global trade or are deliberately planted as ornamental plants.
+Climate change makes it easier for non-native species to thrive far away from their areas of origin.
+Once established, they can displace native species, destabilize infrastructure, compromise agricultural production or forestry, and in some cases present a health hazard.

 In collaboration with: